November 2018, 2nd week, Wednesday.

 “Noah Rhymes as I live and breathe.
 Where have you been?”
 Jessie, the owner of this store, aka her brother-in-law, said, standing beside her now and interrupting a conversation that didn’t need interrupting Gabby thought.

 “Gabby’s my baby sister-in-law.” moving from behind the counter to shake Noah’s hand, and engulf him in one of those bro hugs.
 “It’s been a while.”
 Jessie added, smiling at the face Gabby made.
 “She is on her way to being a great chef, which is why I hired her.”

 “That and I’m family.
 He wants my sister to be happy.
 Nice to meet you Noah, right?”

 “I’ll get your drinks.”
 She said, smiling, before turning away.

 “You back for good then?”
 Jessie asked, watching dude watch Gabby.
 He wanted to smile, knew that bolt of lightning that came down from the sky, having experienced it himself with Gabby’s oldest sister, his wife of thirteen years.

 “Nah, rode back with Angie.”
-Noah said, gaze still on Gabby’s that ass though and its impact on his arousal and he wanted to cry, so worried about being able to have one again.
-Apparently all he needed was Gabby to appear with that ass though, rounded hips, and those luscious breasts.
+Noah said, gaze still on Gabby’s that ass though and all his worries had been for nothing.
+Apparently, all he needed was Gabby to appear with that ass though, rounded hips, and those luscious breasts.
 A goddess of fertility.